Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 At Search for a course, select 'Postgraduate', then enter CREW, search and select either the Creative Writing or Scriptwriting portfolio from the options.
 (The cost is the same.)
 Current domestic and international fees will display near the top of the page.
 However, this does not include student levies.
-To see the total cost, click 'Add CREW...' in the Fees Estimator box to the right.
+To see the total cost, click 'Add CREW...' in the Fees Estimator box to the right, and then follow the link to calculate the Student Services Levy.
 You can also visit the University's Student Finance page for more information.

 Can I get financial assistance?